Anne Azéma

 Anne Azéma (born October 19, 1957) is a French-born soprano, scholar, and stage director.
 She is artistic director of the Boston Camerata.
 She has been a singer of early music since 1993, has created and directed programs for the Boston Camerata and is a music scholar.
-She performs music from the Middle Ages, lute songs from the Renaissance period, Baroque sacred music, Shaker song, and contemporary music theater.
+She performs music from the Middle Ages, lute songs from the Renaissance period, Baroque sacred music, Shaker songs, and contemporary music theater.
 She is also a music educator and a researcher.
 She has performed in Japan, Germany, United States and Australia.

 Career

 Anne Azéma was born in Niort, France, on October 19, 1957.
 She spent her childhood in Strasbourg and came to the United States to study at the New England Conservatory in 1979.
 She first sang with Boston Camerata in the 1981–1982 season.

 Her special field is secular/vernacular song of France and Provence in the Middle Ages.
 She shared a "Grand Prix du Disque" for her role as Iseult in the Boston Camerata's recording of Tristan and Iseult.
 Four solo recital albums, The Unicorn, The Game of Love, Provence Mystique and Etoile du Nord also document her original work in this area.

 Azéma is a founding member of the Camerata Mediterranea, touring with them internationally and appearing on all of their CDs (Edison Prize).
 She has also been involved in many of the Boston Camerata's American music projects, taking the role of Mother Ann Lee of the Shakers in the dance-and-music theater work "Borrowed Light" (premiered in 2004) by Finnish choreographer Tero Saarinen and Azéma's husband, Camerata director emeritus Joel Cohen.
 Azéma's discography numbers over thirty five recordings as a soloist, recitalist, and/or director on the Warner — Erato, Harmonia Mundi, Virgin, Nonesuch, Bridge, Calliope, Atma and K 617 labels.

 Anne Azéma is the founder and director of the European-based Ensemble Aziman.

 In 2007 Ms. Azéma directed the music for a staged work Le Tournoi de Chauvency, performed in major theaters of eastern France and Luxembourg.

 In 2011, Azéma was decorated as a Chevalier des Arts et des Lettres of the French Republic and promoted Officier des Arts et des Lettres in 2021.